fnkr/cot/README.md

 export COT_LIMIT=~/test:~/example

 # You can call npm with "cot npm" or link npm to cot and call it just "npm".
-sudo ln -s /usr/local/bin/cot /usr/local/bin/npm
+sudo ln -sn cot /usr/local/bin/npm

 # Done!
 This will run npm in a container.
 npm install